-The year is all but said and done, the mountain of admin has got the better of you, and strings of last-minute things to do are being pulled from your threadbare brain like a magician’s hankie trick.
-It’s now, more than ever, that you need a beach to sit on, an expanse of turquoise water to stare …
+The year is all but done, the mountain of admin has got the better of you, and strings of last-minute things to do are being pulled from your threadbare brain like a magician’s trick.
+It’s now, more than ever, that you need to be sitting on a beach, staring out over the turquoise water with …

 The streets in Sudan are lined with pottery.
 Look behind the scenes of this dying age-old tradition passed down through the generations

 Safari report-back: My trip to Savute (Botswana) and Zimbabwe’s Hwange and Victoria Falls with Africa Geographic.
 By Justin Mason

 A photographic bonanza safari – predators galore in Botswana’s Savute, Chobe National Parl.
 This is an Africa Geographic safari

 Zanzibar is the ultimate fusion of beach and culture.
 Tagged onto the end of your wildlife safari, it’s the ideal spicy finale

 Discover the rich history of Kenya in these three Nairobi museums.

 This fantastic photo gallery showcases the fascinating tribal cultures, wildlife and breathtaking vistas of Namibia – pack your bags